-'''

-PHIL 110 - Critical Thinking
+PHIL 110 - Critical Thinking or

-or

-PHIL 220 - Introduction to Logic

-'''

 MATH 121 may be required based on profile scores.
 Some core courses require a one-hour lab.

 At least one natural science class must include its associated lab.
 Some majors require two lab sciences, increasing requirement to 8 credits.